risc0/risc0/website/api_versioned_docs/version-0.19/zkvm/tutorials/hello-world.md

 cd hello-world
 ```

-In the project folder, `hello-world`, build and run the project using `cargo run --release`.
+In the project folder, `hello-world`, you can build and run the project via `cargo run --release`.
 Use this command any time you'd like to check your progress.

-You can also generate `rustdoc` pages for you project with `cargo doc`.
+You can also generate `rustdoc` pages for your project with `cargo doc`.

 ## Step 2 (Host): Share private data as input with the guest